nightowl131/AAPG/README.md

             o) apktool d path/to/your/app_name.apk (decompiles .dex files to .smali)
             o) apktool d --no-src app_name.apk (does NOT decompile .dex files to .smali) [INFO]
-            -) not all files do get extracted: i.e certs + signature files & more are nissing
+            -) not all files do get extracted: i.e certs + signature files & more are missing

     DEX2JAR
         [COMMANDS]